tonytins/cu/src/characters/neutral.md

 Oliver wears a silver necklace with a symbol of the [Catsinburg](./universe/locations.md) crown hanging from it.
 While others like it aren't rare, it's not commonly worn within the greater kingdom.

 ## Casey Brothers

-The Casey Twins serve as the primary protagonists the majority of the time, either solo or together, and where Casey Universe gets it's name.

 ### Anthony

 Anthony is a blue fennec that is interested in electronics, model railroading and comics.
 He is a kipomito with a preference to more feminine bottoms, and prefers to be called "Anton".
 Anthony has cybernetic arms based on Synth technology that's normally covered by synthetic skin and fur.
 He wears a green skirt, black crop top and purple leg warmers.